s4mto/Bank_Market_Cap/README.md

-# Data Engineer ETL Assignment
+# Bank Market Cap

-Its a Data Engineer Assignment for IBM Data Engineer Certificate.
+Its a Data Engineer ETL Assignment for IBM Data Engineer Certificate.
 What I did for the assignment;

 * Run the ETL process
 * Extract bank and market cap data from the JSON file bank_market_cap.json